How to Become a

 So you’re thinking of taking the next step in your yoga career and becoming a certified prenatal yoga teacher?
 Becoming a prenatal yoga teacher is one of the most powerful choices you can make as a yoga practitioner.
 To be able to support and guide women through such an incredible stage during their lives is a gift to be shared.

-This article will tell you everything that you need to get there, as well as what you should expect on a course.
+This article will tell you what you need to get there, as well as what you should expect from a training

 What you need to become a registered prenatal yoga teacher (RPYT)